Do the Digit Insurance

 The history of micro-enterprises can be traced back to the mid-1970s in Bangladesh, which started with Muhammad Yunus, who established Grameen Bank to extend microloans to women and the underprivileged.
 This allowed them to initiate their business venture and maintain their livelihood.
 Several financial institutions globally have followed this model, especially in developing countries.
 If this history of micro-enterprise intrigued you to know more about it, keep scrolling!

-What Is Micro-Enterprise?
+What is Micro-Enterprise?

 The meaning of micro-enterprise is a small business that is established with a small amount of loan borrowed from financial organisations or banks and operates the business with a smaller workforce.
 Most micro-enterprises are experienced in offering goods and services for their locality.